seth586/guides/FreeNAS/extras.md

 Some situations require you to compile directly from source code.

 #### [Electrs: Electrum Server in Rust](extras/electrs.md)
 This is a fully indexed Electrum Server.
-It adds +40GB or so, but can look up any address or xpub, whereas Electrum Personal Server is lightweight, but only monitors addresses and xpubs you specify.
+It adds +40GB or so, but can look up any address or xpub, whereas Electrum Personal Server is lightweight, but only indexes addresses and xpubs you specify.

 ### Mobile Wallets for Android over Tor Hidden Service
 Connect securely, privately, and anonymously to your home node wherever you are in the world!